hemendumaji/Terraform-Mini-Project/README.md

 ### Conclusion

-This simple "Hello, World" example demonstrates how to use Terraform to create an EC2 instance on AWS.
-You can expand on this by adding more resources, configuring security groups, or automating more complex infrastructures.
+This guide covers the complete process of setting up AWS access using IAM for Terraform and deploying a simple "Hello, World" EC2 instance on AWS.
+By following these steps, you ensure secure access management and can easily extend this example to deploy more complex infrastructure using Terraform.